arcavios/scooze/README.md

 🎛️ CLI to manage a local database of [Scryfall](https://scryfall.com/docs/api/bulk-data) data

-🐍 Python and REST APIs for interacting with the scooze Database
+🐍 Python and REST APIs for interacting with the scooze database